Pelham Bay Park: 17th and 18th centuries

 The land was the site of the Battle of Pell's Point during the American Revolutionary War.
 After the British forces unsuccessfully attempted to trap the main body of the Continental Army on the island of Manhattan, British Army commander-in-chief General Sir William Howe looked for another location along Long Island Sound to disembark his troops.
 On October 18, 1776, he landed 4,000 men at Pelham, close to the current park.
 A brigade of 750 men under the command of the American Colonel John Glover were already inland, and they attacked the British advance units from behind a series of stone walls.
 After a series of attacks, the British broke off, and the Americans retreated.

 In 1836, Robert Bartow, a descendant of Thomas Pell, bought 30 acre of his ancestor's old estate.
 By 1842, construction was complete on the Bartow-Pell Mansion, the family's manor.
-Bartow died in 1868, and his family sold the mansion to the city in 1880.
-The mansion went maintained until 1914, when the city and International Garden Club assumed joint maintenance of the building.
+Bartow died in 1868, and his family sold the mansion to the city in the 1880s.
+The mansion was vacant until 1915, when the city and International Garden Club assumed joint maintenance of the building.